ComCatLab/welcome-guide/docs/sources/software_pages.md

 Pymatgen (Python Materials Genomics) is an open-source Python library for materials analysis.

+## cclib

+[Documentation][cclib]

+cclib is an open source library, written in Python, for parsing and interpreting the results of computational chemistry packages.

 ## Vienna Ab Initio Simulation Package (VASP)

 [Documentation][vasp]